leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/README.md

 The Image below shows the Frame Assignement and the DH Parameters of the Spherical Manipulator.
 ![421668234_403017508989038_658074442315959319_n](https://github.com/leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/assets/157699815/008f5e5c-eb10-42e5-ae67-f461739e19a0)

-## Homogenous Transformation Matrix of Spherical Mechanical Manipulator
+## Homogeneous Transformation Matrix of Spherical Mechanical Manipulator
 Video:
 [![HTM](https://i.ytimg.com/vi/a2cQWwoLQ5U/maxresdefault.jpg)](https://youtu.be/a2cQWwoLQ5U)
-From the original definition of the Homogenous Transformation Matrix under the Denavit Hartenberg Convention, the set of parameters can be subsitute in this matrix:
+From the original definition of the Homogeneous Transformation Matrix under the Denavit Hartenberg Convention, the set of parameters can be subsitute in this matrix:

 ![image](https://github.com/leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/assets/83767299/4badcfc0-a7f2-469d-aea8-d40275d1b1e9)